strapi/documentation/docusaurus/docs/dev-docs/integrations/laravel.md

 ## Install the Laravel-Strapi Laravel Package

-!!!include(developer-docs/latest/developer-resources/content-api/snippets/integration-guide-not-updated.md)!!!

 ```bash
 composer require dbfx/laravel-strapi
 ```

-This will install [Laravel-Strapi](https://github.com/dbfx/laravel-strapi), a Laravel specific package for interacting with Strapi.
+This installs [Laravel-Strapi](https://github.com/dbfx/laravel-strapi), a Laravel specific package for interacting with Strapi.

-You will need to publish a config file:
+You need to publish a config file:

 ```bash
 php artisan vendor:publish --provider="Dbfx\LaravelStrapi\LaravelStrapiServiceProvider" --tag="strapi-config"
 ```

-You will also need to define your `STRAPI_URL` and `STRAPI_CACHE_TIME` in the `.env` file:
+You also need to define your `STRAPI_URL` and `STRAPI_CACHE_TIME` in the `.env` file:

 ``` json
 STRAPI_URL=http://localhost:1337